Full guide to Criminal justice certificates

 Certified Criminal Justice Addictions Professional (CCJP)

-This credential is the most widely recognized and respected among those who work in addiction counselling and provides the specialized training required to deal with the mixture of criminal thinking and addiction.
+This credential is the most widely recognized and respected among those who work in addiction counseling and provides the specialized training required to deal with the mixture of criminal thinking and addiction.
 There are different levels of experience needed to start CCJP certification depending on the type of criminal justice degree applicants hold.
 A criminal justice degree can also reduce some of the coursework and internship hours stipulated.

 Global Certified Forensic Analyst (GCFA)